 Rule 6: Don't Clutter Chats

-While short tangents are fine, we have multiple chats for a reason, so please use them as intended.
-Spamming random things, including emojis and stickers, or starting a chat chain contributes nothing to a conversation and causes a mess.
+While short tangents are fine, we have multiple channels for a reason, so please use them as intended.
+Spamming random things, including emojis and stickers, or starting a chat chain contributes nothing to a conversation and only causes a mess.

 - Verbal warn everyone involved to move to #off-topic or #memes, if discussion persists use a bot warn.

 - Using bot commands in the wrong channel - It generally causes a lot of clutter, if you want to use the bot excessively go to #bot-commands.
 If it's related to the discussion (e.g. magnifying a texture in #texture-discussion), that's perfectly fine.